thomas-dsl-johnson/FOOD/README.md

 sudo docker start -ai <container_name>
 ```

 n.b.
-For information on an installation with Quartus go to the [Quartus folder](https://github.com/thomas-dsl-johnson/FOOD/blob/main/README.md)
+For information on an installation with Quartus go to the [`quartus/`](https://github.com/thomas-dsl-johnson/FOOD/tree/main/quartus) folder of this repo.

 ## Sources: